johnny5550822/poet/README.md

 # AI Poetic Collaborator

+## Note
+This is cloned from Google Cloud tutorial: https://github.com/miguegutGoogle/poet.

+And modified by Johnny Ho.

 ## Overview

 The **AI Poetic Collaborator** is an advanced, multi-agent system designed to guide users through the complete creative process of writing a poem.
 It transforms a simple theme or idea into a polished, final piece by orchestrating a team of five specialized AI **sub-agents**.